Southwest® Rapid Rewards® Performance Business Card Credit Card: 80K Point Offer

-Earn a solid return on any Southwest flight or partner hotels/rental cars you book using their online travel portal.
+Earn a solid return on any Southwest flight.
 Frequent business travelers can rack up a ton of points this way.

-Earn 2 Points Per $1 on Online Advertising, Internet, Cable, and Phone
+Earn 2 Points Per $1 on Online Advertising, Internet, Cable, Phone, and Rideshare

 For your everyday purchases, you’ll earn 1 point per $1.
 Not bad.